Save big (up to $1,875) on small business tools with our free membership, business.com+

 FYIDid you know

-If your label may come into contact with any food, ensure it complies with United States Food and Drug Administration code 175.105 — "Indirect Food Additives: Adhesives and Components of Coatings."
+If your label will touch food at any point, make sure it complies with the U.S. Food and Drug Administration's Code 175.105, "Indirect Food Additives: Adhesives and Components of Coatings."

 4. Select product label colors carefully.

-Most people are aware that different colors evoke various moods.
+Most people understand that different colors evoke various emotional responses and associations.
 For example, brown and green tones represent an earthy, organic feel, while purple is often associated with royalty and quality.
 Blue is considered a universally appealing color.
 Consider how color psychology may affect your product label palette choices.

 Your printer is an essential partner when choosing colors for your product labels.
 Ask your printer about its resources and ability to print multiple colors using spot or process color on your labels: